-The rising costs of construction materials is a serious threat to policyholders in 2021.
+The rising costs of construction materials is a serious threat to policyholders.
 This rise is well documented at this point, but it is one thing to notice the trend and another to consider its implications.

 According to an Associated Builders and Contractors analysis of Bureau of Labor Statistics data, lumber prices have risen by 73% since April of last year.
 This change has led the average price of a single-family home to increase by approximately $36,000.
 Just as recently as May 5, 2021, reporting indicates that lumber prices hit $1,600 per thousand board feet for the first time in history.